ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 * If the argument is `Nothing` or contains multiple nodes, the result is `Nothing`.

-Note: a Singular Query may be used anywhere where a ValueType is expected, so there is no need to use the "value" function extension with a Singular Query.
+Note: a singular query may be used anywhere where a ValueType is expected, so there is no need to use the "value" function extension with a singular query.

 ### Examples
 {: unnumbered}